Equality and Diversity

 - Employability Strategy June 2014

-The University's published reports can be accessed from the Mainstreaming Report, Equality Outcomes and Employee Information webpage.
+The University's published mainstreaming reports can be accessed from our Mainstreaming Report, Equality Outcomes and Employee Information webpage.

 Queen Margaret University is committed to the principles of the Charter and values diversity and career opportunity across its workforce.
 To support these principles, and to promote the role of women in STEMM, the University undertook an internal self-assessment process and was successful in gaining a Bronze SWAN Award in 2014.